 Photo Credit: www.BigStockPhoto.com

 We all get bombarded with requests and demands for our attention and our time.
-Learning to say “No” in a way that is respectful but firm is a key skill you can develop to handle those requests you simply do not have time for (or the knowledge to do effectively).
+Learning to say “No” in a respectful but firm way is a key skill you can develop to handle those requests you simply do not have time for (or the knowledge to do effectively).

 “NO” OR “NO THANKS.”